A project for ages 4-8 using children’s literature

 We all are God’s children.
 And we all are connected to one another.
 Even though we can be very different from one another, and live in different places, we are still one family—God’s family.

-Choose one of the children from the book, such as Celina from Brazil.
-Look for a few interesting differences in her life from that of your children (for example, days and nights are always the same length for Celina because she lives near the equator.)
-Then find similarities.
-Talk about the fact that we are connected to Celina and her family because we are all of the human family.
+Choose one of the children from the book and look for a few interesting differences in her life from that of your children (such as climate) Then find similarities.
+Talk about the fact that we are connected to this child and her family because we are all part of the human family.

 Big Book Ideas: